codeeverything/planck-mvc/README.md

 ### Services and Dependency Injection

-Planck is agnostic about the container you use, though it does expect it to implement the Container Interoperability interface.
+Planck is agnostic about the container you use, though it does expect it to implement the Container Interoperability Interface.

 By default Planck uses the lightweight Burlap container.

-A controllers dependencies are drawn from the container, and can be injected by simply referencing container services as the arguments for the controller's ```init()``` function, e.g.:
+A controller's dependencies are drawn from the container, and can be injected by simply referencing container services as the arguments for the controller's ```init()``` function, e.g.:

 ```php
 // controller code